 Each hex has a stacking limit.
 The number of units that can stack in a hex is noted in the Terrain Effects Chart (TEC) on the PAC.
-"Picked" Units with a clear terrain hex combat value of 6+ count as two units against the stacking limit of a hex.
-Units that are part of an expedition do not count towards stacking.
+"Picked" units with a clear terrain hex combat value of 6+ count as two units against the stacking limit of a hex.
+Units that are part of an Expedition do not count towards stacking.
 Over-stacking is checked at the end of movement each phase and the owning player must destroy units (player's choice) to bring the hex back into stacking limit.
+Players are not allowed to inspect enemy stacks, even when units are flipped to their "Garrison Mode" side concealing their combat strengths.